Unnecessary Mountain

 Unnecessary Mountain, also called Mount Unnecessary, is a peak in the North Shore Mountains near Vancouver, British Columbia, Canada and a popular hiking destination.
-It is accessible via the Howe Sound Crest Trail and a direct route from Lions Bay.
+Its two summits are within Cypress Provincial Park, accessible via the Howe Sound Crest Trail and the Unnecessary Mountain Trail from Lions Bay.
+The taller south summit has an elevation of 1,548 m (5,079 ft) and its north summit is slightly lower at 1,543 m (5,062 ft).

 The mountain is so named because of an "unnecessary" ascent over this mountain to reach The Lions.

 In December 2014, a rockslide killed 7-year-old Erin Kate Moore as she was hiking with a group on Unnecessary Mountain.

 A second peak, also named Unnecessary Mountain, is located in Alberta northwest of the town of Pincher Creek.